ESutton567/pands-problem-sheet/README.md

 | 7  | Files        |[es.py](https://github.com/ESutton567/pands-problem-sheet/blob/main/es.py)|
 | 8  | Looking ahead|[plottask.py](https://github.com/ESutton567/pands-problem-sheet/blob/main/plottask.py)     |

-## Week 2
+## Statements
 ### This program calculates BMI

 This week's topic explored creating simple programs using **Statements**.

 The program begins by asking the user to input their weight in kilograms (kg), following by their height in centimetres (cm).
-It then creates a new variable that calculates BMI (weight[kg]/height[$m^2$]), based on the user input values.
+It then creates a new variable that calculates BMI (weight[kg]/height[m<sup>2</sup>]), based on the user input values.
 Finally it prints out the resulting BMI value.

 ```python
 # asks the user to input their weight